mohamedhesham221/haji-flour-mill/Readme.md

 - Go to the frontend direactory by typing the command (from haji-flour-mill directory):
   - `cd frontend`
-- Run `npm install` to install all the dependencies.
+- Run `npm install` to install all dependencies.
 - Open the `src/store/APISlice.js` file.
   - Set the variable `apiBaseUrl` from `/api/v1` to `http://localhost:3030/api/v1`.
   - Set the variable `adminBaseUrl` from `""` to `http://localhost:3030`.
 - Run `npm start` to start the server.

-To run the app locally this is all you need to do.\
+To run the app locally this is all you need to do.
 In case you want to contribute or optimise the code, see the steps below.

 ## How to contribute
 First fork and clone the repository to your local device.

 #### Setup backend
-- Setup the backend as described [Here](#setup-backend)
+- Setup the backend as described [here](#setup-backend)

 #### Setup frontend
 - Do all the steps in [Setup frontend](#setup-frontend)
 - Do the desired changes in code.
-- Before making the build, change the base urls to their previous value in `src/store/APISlice.js` :
+- Before making the build, change base urls to their previous values in `src/store/APISlice.js` :
   - Set the variable `apiBaseUrl` from `http://localhost:3030/api/v1` to `/api/v1`.
   - Set the variable `adminBaseUrl` from `http://localhost:3030` to `""`.
 - After making changes run `npm build` to build the production build of the app.
 There will be a new folder named `build` inside `frontend`.